alerighi/modbus-sniffer/README.md

 By default files are saved in the output directory with filename in the format `modbus_YYYY-mm-dd_HH:MM:SS.pcap`.

+By sending to the program a `SIGUSR1` the capture is rotated, i.e. the pcap file is closed and another one is initiated.
+By default a .pcap file contains maximum 10000 entries: after that the log is rotate.
+You can tweak this parameter by editing the `MAX_CAPTURE_FILE_PACKETS` in the source code.

 To capture the packets, you need a standard RS485 to TTL serial converter.
 I tested the capture on a Raspberry Pi model 3B+.
 If you also use a Raspberry, make sure to enable the hardware UART for better performance